happybigmtn/nullsociety/refactor2.md

 - Defines the application mailbox and implements consensus traits (`Automaton`, `Relay`, `Reporter`) by proxying messages into the application actor.
 - Sits directly on the consensus hot path: if it panics, consensus progress halts.

+### Progress (implemented)
+- Mailbox sends/receives are best-effort (no `.expect` panics); fall back to safe defaults on closure.
+- Mailbox operations are stop-signal aware (abort sends/awaits on shutdown).

 ### Top Issues (ranked)
-1. **Mailbox panics on normal shutdown / actor failure**
-   - Impact: consensus tasks can panic during shutdown, restarts, or transient channel closure.
-   - Risk: high (panic in production control-plane).
+1. **No typed mailbox error propagation (best-effort fallbacks)**
+   - Impact: downstream failures can be masked as defaults (genesis digest / parent digest / `false`), which can hide real faults.
+   - Risk: low–medium (depends on how upstream treats these fallbacks).
-   - Effort: low–medium.
+   - Effort: medium.
-   - Location: `node/src/application/ingress.rs:66`–`169` (`.expect("Failed to send ...")` and `.expect("Failed to receive ...")`).
+   - Location: `node/src/application/ingress.rs` (trait impls return defaults on shutdown/closure).

 ### Idiomatic Rust Improvements
 - Make mailbox operations fallible (match `node/src/seeder/ingress.rs` pattern) instead of panic-on-send.